Antmounds/Antennae/README.md

 `$ terraform apply`
 This will create the following resources:

-## Build Android App
-A prebuilt android sdk can be found [here].
-But these instructions will show how to build the app yourself.
-From the `src/` directory run meteor build command
-`$ meteor build android`

 ## Documentation
 * Read more about the goals and motivations for this project.
 * Follow the getting started guide for basic usage instructions

 ## Contributing
 Pull requests, forks and stars are mucho appreciated and encouraged.
-See CONTRIBUTINGS.md for how to get involved in this project.
+See [CONTRIBUTING.md](https://bitbucket.org/Antmounds/antennae.git#CONTRIBUTING) for how to get involved in this project.

 #### Get in touch
 * :speaking_head: Join the Antmounds [discord]() server for more discussion on this project.